 This term is sometimes applied to the practice of growing plants in soil-filled barrels with holes made in their sides.
 In the holes, and in the exposed soil at the top of the barrel, too, suitable plants are set.
 All, or some of the ones used, are trailers, which ensure that the sides of the barrel will be well clothed with foliage.

-Strawberries are a favorite crop for growing in barrels; but many rock garden plants and plants of a succulent nature offer other possibilities for growing in this way.
-Among the succulents are Sedums, Echeverias, Sempervivums and others; among the rock garden plants, Thymes, Arabis, Potentillas, Helianthemums, and Veronicas.
+Strawberries are a favorite crop for growing in barrels, but many rock garden plants and plants of a succulent nature offer other possibilities for growth in this way.
+Among the succulents are Sedums, Echeverias, Sempervivums, and others; among the rock garden plants, Thymes, Arabis, Potentillas, Helianthemums, and Veronicas.

 Especially made earthenware pots or barrels, with openings (pockets) in their sides for planting, are sold and are highly decorative when appropriately planted.
 They represent a variation of the wooden barrel with holes drilled in its side that is described above; they may be planted in the same manner.